ahmedalduuyher/ahmedalduuyher/README.md

 **`Bachelor's degree in Electrical Engineering (Graduated April 2025)`**

 I'm an Electrical Engineering graduate from McMaster University, specializing in Computer Engineering.
-My primary interests lie in low level software and Cyber-Physical systems, including Embedded Systems, Computer Architecture, Mechatronics, and designing computationally efficient, high performance algorithms for machine learning, image processing, and digital signal processing.
+My primary interests lie in low level software and Cyber-Physical systems, including Embedded Systems, Computer Architecture, Image Processing, and Digital Signal Processing.
 I also have experience in computer communication networks and designing internet communication applications.
 My goal is to apply my knowledge and skills to advance scientific research and drive innovation.

 <p align="left">
       <a href="https://www.linkedin.com/in/ahmedalduuyher/">